(This is the appeals procedure is for intercalating applicants during the interview and selection process)

 Appeals must be submitted within 14 days of the formal notification of the decision being appealed against.
 Appeals should be submitted electronically to Thuraisha Naidoo via firstname.lastname@example.org

 The intercalated degrees administrator shall provide the appeals committee with all submitted appeals and accompanying supporting evidence for their consideration.

-In addition the committee shall have access to all correspondence between the student and the intercalated degree applications team and a list of intercalated placements for the year including all relevant interview and academic marks.
+In addition the committee shall have access to all correspondence between the applicant and the intercalated degree applications team and a list of intercalated placements for the year including all relevant interview and academic marks.
 On occasion the committee may request further documentation.
-However the basis of the appeal should be detailed in full in the student’s statement to the committee.
+However the basis of the appeal should be detailed in full in the applicant’s statement to the committee.

-The student will be notified of the outcome of their appeal within five working days of the meeting of the appeals committee.
+The applicant will be notified of the outcome of their appeal within five working days of the meeting of the appeals committee.